richardatval/www.yesproject.org/_posts/2017-02-22-new-mentoring-support-service-for-young-people.md

 The programme is a great opportunity for young people to invest in themselves by taking advantage of personalised one-to-one support from a local business person.

-Soft Touch Arts who are running Kickstart have just finished training up 9 mentors ready to start working with local young people age 15-24.
+Soft Touch Arts who run Kickstart have 9 mentors ready to start working with local young people aged 15-24.

 Each Mentor has been selected because they care and want to make a difference in a young person's life.
 They also have personal experience of overcoming challenges in their lives and have the skills to support young people do so too.